github/smimesign/README.md

 ### Building from source

 - Make sure you have the [Go compiler](https://golang.org/dl/) installed.
+- Make sure that you have a gcc compiler setup in your path to compile embedded c in go files.
 - You'll probably want to put `$GOPATH/bin` on your `$PATH`.
 - Run `go get github.com/github/smimesign`